BrederZ/python_banco_dados/README.md

 Purpose of the Repository
 This repository appears to be focused on implementing a Python-based system for interacting with a SQL Server database, specifically the "AdventureWorks2017" database.
 It provides functionality to create, read, update, and delete (CRUD) product records using Python and Flask for API endpoints.
-Although the README file is unavailable, the repository structure and code suggest its purpose is to demonstrate or facilitate database operations programmatically.
+The repository structure and code suggest its purpose is to demonstrate or facilitate database operations programmatically.

 Features and Technologies Used
 Technologies: The repository predominantly uses Python (100%) and integrates with SQL Server using pyodbc.
 Flask is employed to expose APIs for database operations.